 Bek works collaboratively across the whole school with parents, educators and other professionals, to develop the social and emotional wellbeing of our students and is responsible for the overall wellbeing program at HILLS.
 Bek has a background in teaching, chaplaincy and counselling and is passionate about supporting young people to achieve their full potential.

-Bek works on Mondays, Tuesdays and Thursdays and be contacted at: firstname.lastname@example.org
+Bek works on Mondays, Wednesdays and Thursdays and be contacted at: firstname.lastname@example.org

 School Counsellor – Olivia Toubia